stronnag/IORCalc/docs/README.md

 ## Introduction

 `iorcalc` is an application to input / edit IOR measurement data and generate IOR rating certificates.
-The application includes all rule amendments to January 1988; after which the author started sailing on non-IOR (CHS) yachts, which was much more fun.
+The application includes all rule amendments to January 1988; after which the author started sailing on non-IOR (CHS) yachts.

 `iorcalc` was last validated against official (RORC Rating Office) certificates in 1986; any 1987-198 rule changes are not validated.

-`iorcalc` is a fairly complete coverage of the IOR rule; there are some esoteric rigs that are not covered (schooners probably).
+`iorcalc` is a fairly complete coverage of the IOR rule; there are some esoteric rigs that are not covered (gaff, schooners probably).
 However there is some commented out BASIC code in `calc_rig.c` that should cover the omitted cases if required.

-`iorcalc` was written in 1984 to run on a Sinclair QL (QDOS OS).
+`iorcalc` was written in 1984/5 to run on a Sinclair QL (QDOS OS).
 It was largely forgotten until the author stumbled upon an old floppy disk, after which is was updated and a modern UI added.

 ## Usage